Directions to Tahoma:

 Options for the Interment of Eligible Veterans and their dependents

-Marlatt Funeral Home will make arrangements directly with Tahoma National Cemtery staff.
+Marlatt Funeral Home will schedule services at Tahoma National Cemetery.
 Before burial can take place, cemetery staff must verify the veteran's eligibility.
 To do this, Marlatt Funeral Home, with the help of the family, must provide the cemetery staff with a copy of the veteran's properly signed discharge papers, also known as DD214.
 Marlatt Funeral Home may also assist you in applying for lost or replacement Military discharge papers.

 Burial in the cemetery includes a graveside, opening and closing of the grave, a preset concrete liner, government marker or headstone and perpetual care at no cost.
 Spaces are assigned at the time of need and may not be reserved.